Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/31/22 The "setEditJob" function then dispatches an action which the reducer uses to set the state variable "isEditing" to "true".
+-The "setEditJob" function then dispatches an action which the reducer uses to set the state variable "isEditing" to "true".
 The user is programatically navigated to the Add Job which is set to an "edit job" form, using conditional rendering on the form based on the "isEditing" variable.
 Instead of passing values into the function here, we just grab all the job info that is already in the state for the job id we are editing.
 This is because when we retrieved all jobs for a user, we already have each job in the state in our "jobs array".
 </br>
 </br>